 ATTORNEY GENERAL WILLIAM TONG BIOGRAPHY

-William Tong is the 25th Attorney General to serve Connecticut since the office was established in 1897.
-He took office on January 9, 2019 as the first Asian American elected at the statewide level, in Connecticut.
+William Tong is the 25th Attorney General to serve Connecticut since the office was established by the state constitution in 1897.
+He first took office in 2019 and is currently serving his second term.

-A Connecticut native, Tong grew up in the Hartford area and attended schools in West Hartford.
-He graduated from Phillips Academy Andover, Brown University and the University of Chicago Law School.
-He has practiced law for the last 18 years as a litigator in both state and federal courts, first at Simpson Thacher & Bartlett LLP, in New York City and for the past 15 years at Finn Dixon & Herling LLP, in Stamford.
+A Connecticut native, Attorney General Tong grew up in the Hartford area and attended schools in West Hartford.
+He graduated from Phillips Academy Andover, Brown University, and the University of Chicago Law School.

-Tong is the oldest of five children, and grew up working side-by-side with his immigrant parents in their family’s Chinese restaurant.
-He and his wife, Elizabeth, live in Stamford with their three children and too many pets.
-Elizabeth is Vice President of Tax for North America for Diageo Corporation.
+Tong is the oldest of five children and grew up working side-by-side with his immigrant parents in their family’s Chinese restaurant.
+He and his wife, Elizabeth, live in Stamford with their three children and way too many pets.
+Elizabeth is the Vice President of Tax for North America for Diageo Corporation.
 In quieter moments, General Tong likes to fly fish (and tie flies), try all the great foods and restaurants across Connecticut and is an amateur carpenter and cook.

 He is the first Asian American elected to statewide office in Connecticut, and the first Chinese American to be elected Attorney General nationwide.